MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/use-azure-backup.md

 ## Management and monitoring
 After successfully setting up Azure Backup, you'll see the **Backup Dashboard** when you open the **Backup** tool for an existing server connection.
 You can do the following tasks from the dashboard:
-- **Access the vault in Azure:** On the **Overview** tab, select  **Recovery Services Vault** to access the vault where you can perform many management operations.
+- **Access the vault in Azure:** On the **Overview** tab, select  **Recovery Services Vault** to access the vault where you can do many management operations.
 To learn more, see [Monitor and manage Recovery Services vaults](https://docs.microsoft.com/azure/backup/backup-azure-manage-windows-server).
 - **Do an ad hoc backup:** Select **Backup Now** to make an ad hoc backup.
 - **Monitor jobs and configure alert notifications:** Navigate to the **Jobs** tab to monitor ongoing or past jobs, and [configure alert notifications](https://docs.microsoft.com/azure/backup/backup-azure-manage-windows-server#configuring-notifications-for-alerts) to receive email on failed jobs and other backup alerts.
 - **View recovery points and recover data:** Select the **Recovery Points** tab to view recovery points, and select **Recover Data** for steps on how to recover your data from Azure.